remotefit

 During this phase, Ashitosh led the team in prioritizing features using structured dot voting.
 Mahsa and I collaborated on detailed solution sketches and developed a storyboard to map the user journey and app flow.

-1. Dot Voting: With a total of 7 dot votes each, 5 participants (3 team members and 2 anonymous users who work from home) voted on 12 proposed ideas.
-This process helped us identify the features with the highest impact and feasibility.
+Dot voting: With a total of 7 dot votes each, 5 participants (3 team members and 2 anonymous users who work from home) needed to vote on 12 proposed ideas.

-3. Solution Sketches: Develop detailed sketches of the top ideas to visualize and refine potential solutions.
+Solution sketches: Develop detailed sketches of the top ideas to visualize and refine potential solutions.

 Through our dot voting process, we identified the top four features to include in our app:

-1. Mental Well-Being Score: This feature will allow users to track and monitor their mental health over time.
+- Mental well-being score: This feature will allow users to track and monitor their mental health over time.

-2. Stress Meter: A real-time stress level tracker with suggestions for relief, helping users manage their stress effectively.
+- Stress meter: A real-time stress level tracker with suggestions for relief, helping users manage their stress effectively.

-3. Mindfulness Exercises: A library of guided meditation and mindfulness activities to support mental relaxation and focus.
+- Mindfulness exercises: A library of guided meditation and mindfulness activities to support mental relaxation and focus.

-4. Calendar to Track Work: A calendar feature to help users manage their work schedule and track their activities.
+- Calendar to track work: A calendar feature to help users manage their work schedule and track their activities.

-In our storyboard for John, we mapped out his experience with the RemoteFit App to visualize his interactions and emotional journey.
+In our storyboard for John, we mapped out his experience with the RemoteFit App to visualize his interactions.

 We illustrated key moments, from John’s initial app setup and daily use of wellness features, to how he manages stress and tracks his productivity.
-This storyboard captures John’s transition from curiosity and engagement to long-term satisfaction, helping us understand his needs and refine the app’s user flow.
+This storyboard captures John’s transition from curiosity and engagement to long-term satisfaction.

 phase 4: building a prototype

 In the prototyping phase, we turned our ideas and sketches into a realistic, functional prototype.
-This involved developing the onboarding experience, home screen, internal chat, profile screen and navigation for the mobile experience using Figma, preparing the app for user testing.
+This involved developing the onboarding experience, home screen, internal chat, profile screen and navigation for the mobile experience using Figma.

-1. Color Choice: We selected a calming color palette to enhance the app’s focus on well-being and relaxation.
-The colors were chosen to create a serene and visually pleasant experience.
+- Color Choice: We selected a calming color palette to enhance the app’s focus on well-being and relaxation.

-2. Typography Choice: We opted for clear and easy-to-read fonts to ensure accessibility and complement the app’s calming design.
-The typefaces were selected to enhance readability and reduce user strain.
+Typography Choice: We opted for clear and easy-to-read fonts to ensure accessibility and complement the app’s calming design.

-3. Rationale: Both the color palette and typography were chosen to support the app’s objective of promoting mental well-being and creating a visually comfortable experience.
+- Rationale: Both the color palette and typography were chosen to support the app’s objective of promoting mental well-being.

 The screens were designed to seamlessly integrate the key features identified earlier, ensuring they were functional and aesthetically aligned with the app’s purpose.